-Honestly, that car seat option alone was reason enough for me to ultimately pick the Mountain Buggy Nano but it great for traveling as well.
-My extended family all live about 8 hours away in driving distance.
+Honestly, that car seat option alone was reason enough for me to pick the Mountain Buggy Nano but it's great for traveling as well.
+My extended family all live about an eight-hour-drive away.
 My husband works long hours and most weekends so he is usually unable to come with us when we visit my parents.
-So my daughter and I have done a lot of flying back and forth starting when she was about 3 months old.
+So my daughter and I have done a lot of flying back and forth starting when she was about three months old.

 The Good, The Bad, and The Ugly

 Of course, as with much in life, no stroller is perfect.
 Folding does require both hands which means I often have to put everything down (including my baby!) to do it.
 Folding can also be slightly tricky until you get the hang of it.
 Luckily, there is an instructional youtube video from the company that I have watched many times on how to use most of the stroller’s features.
 Except of course, for taking off the wheels which I explained in the picture above.
 There is also no cup holder which is a real bummer for me considering I am an avid iced coffee drinker and there is no front tray for your toddler to put their snacks or toys on.
 The sun canopy is a little short and the sun is sometimes in my daughter’s face.
 The handle is not adjustable which is not ideal for those on the taller side.
 But for me, those are just minor inconveniences for everything else I am getting.